-Warwick is Head of Finance at Walsh & Company, the funds management division of Dixon Advisory.
+Warwick is Head of Finance at Walsh & Company.
 Before joining Walsh & Company, Warwick worked in chartered accounting firms specialising in turnaround and restructuring.
 Warwick started his career with KPMG, working in their Canberra, Sydney and London offices – and has undertaken a range of complex restructuring and insolvency engagements across Europe, UK and Australia, for a range of Australian, UK, European and USA banks.

 Warwick has worked with companies and lenders to develop and implement strategic business options, provide advice in relation to continuous disclosure requirements, develop cash forecasting training for national firms, and lectured on cash management.
 Among his former roles, Warwick worked on the initial stages of the HIH insolvency – as part of the key management group tasked with the wind-down of the global estate.

 Warwick has a Bachelor of Economics and Bachelor of Commerce from Australian National University and is a Chartered Accountant.